Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

 \subsection{Implementation Details}

 Following the REWI setup, we train the model for 300 epochs with a batch size of 64.
 The learning rate schedule consists of a 30-epoch linear warmup followed by cosine annealing.
 We use the AdamW optimizer with a weight decay of $10^{-2}$ and a learning rate of $10^{-3}$.
-The framework is implemented in PyTorch 2.9.1 on an NVIDIA RTX 3090 GPU with 24 GB of VRAM.
+We implement the \ac{BPE} and Unigram tokenizers using the Hugging Face Tokenizers library.
+The models are implemented in PyTorch 2.9.1 and trained on an NVIDIA RTX 3090 GPU with 24 GB of VRAM.

 We evaluate performance using \ac{CER} and \ac{WER}.
 These metrics measure errors at the character and word levels, respectively, by quantifying the substitutions, deletions, and insertions required to align the predictions with the ground truth.
+To provide a comprehensive view of computational complexity alongside recognition accuracy, we also report the total number of parameters and the \ac{MACs}.